Where are they now? Man Utd’s youngest Premier League starting XI

-After hanging up his boots in 2018, Carrick joined Mourinho’s coaching staff at United and was then retained by Solskjaer.
+After hanging up his boots in 2018, Carrick joined Mourinho’s coaching staff at United before taking charge at Middlesbrough in October 2022.

 RW: Jesse Lingard (Anthony Martial, 45)

 Lingard fell out of favour under Solskjaer and found himself on the fringes of the first team following Bruno Fernandes’ arrival in January 2020.

 The 29-year-old rediscovered his best form on loan at West Ham United in 2021, registering nine goals and four assists in 16 appearances for the Hammers, before returning to his boyhood club for the 2021-22 season.

 ST: Wayne Rooney (Angel Gomes, 88)

 Rooney ended his 13-year association with United after their Europa League final win, spending a season back at boyhood club Everton.

 After rejecting the offer of a contract extension with United, Gomes joined Lille in 2020, enjoyed a productive loan spell at Portuguese side Boavista, and is now back with the Ligue 1 champions.